mcombeau/minishell/testing/tests.md

 | OK	|`echo $USER.test`		|`username.test`	|`username.test`	|

 ## Quote Handling Tests

+Leading and trailling spaces in the output are denoted with the `█` character.

 | Status| Test					| Bash				| Minishell			|
 |-------|-----------------------|-------------------|-------------------|